practicalli/astro/README.md

 Clojure development and more with [Neovim 0.10.x](https://neovim.org/) and [AstroNvim version 4](https://github.com/AstroNvim/AstroNvim)

+**Using Neovim 0.11 with this configuration may result in treesitter and other errors/warnings**.
+[Practicalli nvim-astro5](https://github.com/practicalli/nvim-astro5) is under development to better support Neovim 0.11 and AstroNvim v5.

 > [Practicalli Neovim](https://practical.li/neovim/) describes the Clojure REPL workflow, rich Git and GitHub clients and easy management of plugins and tools using this configuration.